mauvm/worklog/readme.md

 ### What It Does

 Logging your work - and especially the time you spent working - should be easy and time inexpensive. _Worklog_ lets you log your work (duh) in a very straightforward way.
-Starting and continuing your work is done by calling the executable with an comment:
+Starting and continuing your work is done by calling the executable with a comment:

     $ worklog <comment>